abhnvkmr/gatsby-blog-contentful-ts/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby's blog starter with contentful and TypeScript
 </h1>

-Kick off your project with this default boilerplate.
+Kick off your blog with this boilerplate.
 This barebones starter ships with the main Gatsby configuration files you might need.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://next.gatsbyjs.org/docs/gatsby-starters/)._